 - “This inspection is not a building code compliance inspection or engineering study.”

 - “This report does not cover issues that are not visible.”

-To learn more about lawsuits against inspectors, real estate professionals, and inspectors, see the Nolo article Home Defects: Sue the Seller?
+To learn more about lawsuits against inspectors and real estate professionals, see the Nolo article Home Defects: Sue the Seller?

 Red Flags in Property Inspections

 In most cases, especially if this is your first investment property, you definitely want to be present during the actual inspection to have the inspector explain potential issues to you directly.
 It’s much easier to determine your appetite for risk if you can get a visual of the problem.
 But once you have the inspection report, these are some of the highest risk items you want to consider before buying and renting out a property to prospective tenants:

 Electrical.
 If the wiring is not up to code you have a potential fire risk on your hands, and you can never underestimate a tenant’s usage of the service panel.
 Solid investment opportunities often come in the form of older houses that are selling at a discount because no one has yet invested in modernizing the property.
 Electrical risks are common in older properties and addressing them will reduce the biggest risk to your property – fire.